Goans: Migrations from 1800s–1950s (second phase)

 During the Napoleonic Wars Goa was occupied by the British Raj, and many of their vessels were anchored in the Morumugão harbour.
 These ships were serviced by native Goans, who then left for British India once the ships had moved on.
 The Anglo-Portuguese Treaty of 1878 played an important role in speeding the emigration of Goans in the latter half of the 19th Century, since it gave the British the authority to construct the West of India Portuguese Railway, which connected the Velhas Conquistas to the Bombay Presidency.
 They primarily moved to the cities of Bombay (now Mumbai), Poona (now Pune), Calcutta (now Kolkata) and Karachi.
 Goans who moved to mainland India were of both, Christian as well as Hindu, origin.

 A small number of Goans moved to Burma, to join the already established community in Pegu (now Bago).
-Another destination for mainly the Catholic community, was Africa.
+Another destination, mainly for the Catholic community, was Africa.
 Most of the emigrants hailed from the province of Bardes, due to their high literacy rate, and the Velhas Conquistas region in general.
 Immigration into Africa came to end after the Decolonisation of Africa, during the 1950-60s.

 In 1880, there were already 29,216 Goans living outside of Goa.
 By 1954, the number had risen to 180,000.